Skip to main content

 Why Is Free Testosterone Measurement Not Always Recommended?

-While the concept of “free” or unbound testosterone seems intuitively appealing for assessing biological activity, direct assays for are generally not recommended for routine monitoring in women.
+While the concept of “free” or unbound testosterone seems intuitively appealing for assessing biological activity, direct assays for free testosterone are generally not recommended for routine monitoring in women.
 Current evidence suggests that the correlation between these assays and the actual biological activity of free testosterone has not been consistently confirmed.

 Some protein-bound testosterone may also be bioavailable, complicating the interpretation of free testosterone measurements.
 Clinical guidelines emphasize the importance of total testosterone measured by highly accurate methods, such as liquid chromatography-mass spectrometry (LC-MS/MS), supported by clinical response and assessment of androgenic side effects.